 FIGURE 4: Hierarchical clustering analyses performed using DESeq2 rlog-normalized RNA-seq data for the 36 transcriptomes: two conditions (control and heat stress); three replicates per condition for each colony; three colonies per locality; and two localities [Oman (Om) and New Caledonia (NC)].
 The color (from white to dark blue) indicates the distance metric used for clustering (dark blue corresponds to the maximum correlation values).

 FIGURE 5: Heatmap and clustering of significantly differentially expressed genes between the control and the heat stress condition for colonies from each locality.
-Each gene is represented by a line.
+Each gene is represented by a row.

 FIGURE 6: Scatterplot of the log2-fold changes in gene expression in response to heat stress in the Om colonies (y-axis) vs. the NC colonies (x-axis) for the 848 genes that were over-expressed (498 genes) or under-expressed (350 genes) in colonies from both localities.
 The line represents the y=x line depicting similar responses between colonies.